Cephasia/Nigeria-Commercial-Banking-Experience-Analysis/README.md

 Some major findings from the analysis include:

-- Access Bank recorded the highest overall Banking Experience Index (BEI).
+- First Bank Nigeria Limited recorded the highest overall Banking Experience Index (BEI).
 - Strong digital banking performance is closely associated with higher customer experience.
-- Customer review activity is concentrated among a small number of banks.
-- Cost differences alone do not fully explain customer satisfaction.
 - Financial size does not always translate into superior customer experience.

 ---

 # 🛠 Tools Used

-- Microsoft Excel 2007
+- Microsoft Excel
 - Pivot Tables
 - Pivot Charts
 - Feature Engineering